Graduate Student Handbook

 B. Readmission or Restoration of Active Status

-Students who interrupted their graduate registration without receiving a PhD degree must apply for readmission.
+Students who interrupted their graduate registration (e.g., failing to register for research credits while ABD) must apply for readmission.
 The student must complete the application for readmission available on the webpage of the School of Graduate Studies.
 Before reapplying, individuals must: (1) meet with the Graduate Program Director, (2) find a faculty member willing to serve as their advisor and (3) assemble a dissertation committee, depending on their progress in the program.
 This form must be approved by the Graduate Program Director (and for international students by the Center for Global Services) before it is submitted to the Graduate School.
-Upon readmission, a restorative fee of one credit of tuition at the current in-state rate for each term lapsed (up to five terms) is charged for students who were ABD when they left the program.
+SGS sets the rules regarding tuition.
+At present, SGS requires a fee of one credit of tuition for each semester the student is re-admitted until they complete the program.
 One may request a waiver of the fee if one can demonstrate extreme hardship or severe temporary disability.
+Ask the GPD for details.

 C. Matriculation Continued Status

 If circumstances arise that make it impossible for a student who is not yet ABD to be actively involved in either coursework or research, they may register for Matriculation Continued with the approval of the Graduate Program Director.
-The student is charged a fee for this registration status which carries zero credits.
+The student is charged a fee for this registration ($150/semester) status which carries zero credits.
 Registering as MC keeps the individual as an active student who does not have to apply for readmission upon returning to their work toward their degree.
+They retain access to email and have access to the library.
 A student can register as MC for a maximum of two semesters.
 Situations may arise where the Graduate Program Director, in consultation with the student’s advisor and faculty, adds conditions regarding the student’s eligibility for continuing in the program.

 D. Requirements for Full-time Registration Status, and Prohibition of Part-time Status

-Before a student is ABD, they must register for at least 9 credits to be considered a full-time student.
+Before a student reaches PhD candidacy, they must register for at least 9 credits per semester to be considered a full-time student.
 After a student is admitted to candidacy (i.e., they are ABD), they are considered a full-time if they are registered for one research credit.
 Students are not permitted to be registered part-time in our Ph.D. program.

 < Previous Section: XI.
 Forms | Next Section: Appendix A. M.A.-Ph.D.
 Timeline >